blazenkits/js-particle-simulation/README.md

 <br/><br/>
 - Inspired by The Powder Toy.

-- Custom properties and physics for particles.
+- Custom properties and physics for particles, defined in `particledata.js`

 - TBA: Particle Interactions, pressure, etc.